 Suddenly, at 4am on New Year’s Eve, Rae was woken to what sounded like a tornado roaring through the forest of Mogo near Batemans Bay.
 Wild 2 Free was under threat and so were the lives of Rae and volunteer Karen from Seattle.
 The ferocity of the fire was too intense to defend and the girls fled to the river, where minutes later, they were rescued by boat thanks to their neighbour and RFS volunteer Simon, whose property was also part of the Wild 2 Free Sanctuary.

-And just to finish off the worst New Years Eve imaginable, word came in that the final reminding 850 acre sanctuary managed by Gary and Sara, had also been completely destroyed.
+Rae lost her home and the kangaroos lost their sanctuary.
+Just to finish off the worst New Years Eve imaginable, word came in that the final remaining 850 acre sanctuary near Cobargo, had also been completely destroyed.